ELECTRIC HUB MOTOR SYSTEM … ROUND TWO

 Lastly, this new motor has a few features BionX doesn’t have.
 It offers a reverse feature so one can use the motor to back up.
 It can be programmed offering three different selections of the rider’s choice as to how much power the motor is delivering.
 Typically one programs it to have a low power choice, a medium power choice and a high power choice.
 These can be selected as one is riding.
 By law here in the U.S. an e-bike (e-trike) can’t go any faster than 20 mph on roads when being powered by the motor.
 It seems so silly when there are riders who can obtain 40 mph or so thru pedaling.
 Many motors are capable of propelling the bike/trike faster than 20 mph, but by law they must be limited to a top speed of 20 mph.
 With this motor being programmable one could choose full power as one of the 3 available selections.
 That would propel the cycle much faster than the 20 mph top speed allowed.
 I tell you what … I won’t tell if you won’t. 😉 I am sure there are many who would choose to have full power available as one of the selections.
 It not only would provide the highest top speed obtainable, but it would provide maximum acceleration and performance.
 Anyone up for a drag race?
 Am I getting too old for that?

 Well, that’s my story thus far.
 It is all on order.
 And yes, I am very anxious to get it and get it installed and working.
 And then I hope to …

 I will keep readers updated.
 BTW, as stated, this is round two and hopefully it will be the final round.

-Posted on January 30, 2018, in electric motorized trikes, motorized trikes, pedal assist, tadpole trikes and tagged Golden Motors Canada, hub motors, Magic Pie Edge, motorzied tadpole trike, tadpole trikes.
+Posted on January 30, 2018, in e-trikes, electric motorized trikes, pedal assist, tadpole trikes and tagged e trike, FREE GIFT, Golden Motors Canada, hub motors, Magic Pie Edge, motorzied tadpole trike, tadpole trikes.
 Bookmark the permalink.
-10 Comments.
+11 Comments.